interlockledger/io.interlockledger.jsondocument/README.md

 be accepted and properly credited.
 Feel free to clone this project and propose changes via pull requests.

 It is important to notice that, for now, this project restricts itself to Java 8 only.
-No external dependencies will be allowed.
+Limited dependencies are allowed.

 ## License